kuikala/DataSamples/README.md

 ## Notes

-### Jupyter Based Code Example
-The data for this project was sourced from:
+The data for the Jupyter Based Code Example was sourced from:
 - price data: -- make this a link to the google sheet --, price data retrieved using the `googlefinance` function: https://support.google.com/docs/answer/3093281?hl=e
 - acquisition data: https://www.kaggle.com/shivamb/company-acquisitions-7-top-companies